sib-swiss/containers-introduction-training/docs/course_material/singularity.md

 ### Mounting with Singularity

 Singularity is also different from Docker in the way it handles mounting.
 By default, Singularity binds your home directory and a number of paths in the root directory to the container.
 This results in behaviour that is almost like if you are working on the directory structure of the host.

+!!! note "If your directory is not mounted by default"
+    It depends on the singularity settings whether most directories are mounted by default to the container.
+If your directory is not mounted, you can do that with the `--bind` option of `singularity exec`:

+    ```sh
+    singularity exec --bind /my/dir/to/mount/ [IMAGE NAME].sif [COMMAND]
+    ```

 Running the command `pwd` (full name of current working directory) will therefore result in a path on the host machine: